A3tra3rpi/G933-battery-information-for-linux/README.md

+#The propper way to do it:
+You can use https://github.com/Sapd/HeadsetControl to read battery information on multiple Logitech headsets.
+Other useful information https://github.com/pwr-Solaar/Solaar/issues/272

 # G933-battery-information-script-for-linux
+Using the script:
 Python script to get battery information of a Logitech G933 headset on linux without Logitech Gaming Software

 #NO WARRANTY#